ono-max/folder_cleaner/README.md

 Overview

-This is a retro game which consists of sentences.
-The story is based on "Momotaro"(Japanese traditional story).
+This is the cleaner application for complex folders.

 ## Description

-This is written in Python3(Library is not created in this coding).
-It's easy for even beginners to make sense the meaning of code.
-You can feel free to enjoy making Adventure Game.
+This is created for distribution so that normal user can use.
+Thus, I used "pyinstaller".
 ## Demo